Six Questions about Synchronicity

 a 2-act play by Antero Alli

-If synchronicity expresses the innate timing of the universe, as I suspect it does, then it remains for us mostly unconscious yet active in the personal and collective unconscious and in our night dreams.
-Until the phenomena itself shocks our conscious ego into awareness of it, synchronicity continues playing out while we’re not watching.
-What can be perceived of synchronicity may also only be the tip of the iceberg.
-The universe is not only stranger than we think; it’s stranger than we CAN think.
-As for the usefulness of insights into the unconscious, that depends on how much new information and shock to the ego a person can allow or endure.
+If synchronicity expresses the innate timing of the universe, then it runs deeper than what the conscious mind can usually detect.
+Until the phenomena of synchronicity shocks our ego into awareness of itself, this hidden timing continues playing out while we’re not watching, whether that be in our nocturnal dream life or our daytime waking life.
+What we perceive as synchronicity may only be the tip of the iceberg.
+The universe may not only be stranger than we think; it may be stranger than we CAN think.
+As for containing insights into the unconscious, that depends on how much new information and shock a person can allow or endure.
 Insight is not always wonderful.
 If we cannot find new ways to live with more truth about ourselves, insight can become a source of annoyance, anxiety and dread.
-In any case, what is possible to discover here is the relationship between conscious and unconscious -- it’s already there, awaiting recognition.
+Living with more truth may also amount to how much compassion you can show yourself and others.
+Truth without compassion feels like cruelty to me.

 “It seems to me their origin [i.e. archetypes] can only be explained